 In the meantime, it should not be forgotten that although vaccination is being recommended as a safe and effective way of reducing the chances of suffering from COVID-19, the data on whether it prevents transmission is still being examined and vaccination is not currently regarded a substitute for workplace COVID-secure measures which must still be complied with.
 Government advice remains that everyone, including those who have been vaccinated, should follow social distancing guidance and must also follow the current guidance on testing and self-isolation if they develop COVID-19 symptoms.
-It is also the case that guidance continues to advise individuals to work from home where they can and that employers should take “every possible step” to facilitate this.

 If an employer is considering whether to make vaccination compulsory, it will need to take into account and be aware of the legal issues outlined below.

 Employers have legal obligations to take reasonable care and reasonable steps to ensure the safety of their employees at work, and to provide a safe place and system of work.
 This includes safety in respect of COVID-19.

 The nature of some workplaces may mean that vaccination as a precondition of work in some roles could potentially be justified on health and safety grounds.
 As mentioned, the Government is planning to introduce legislation to make vaccination compulsory for workers in older care homes.
 However, vaccination must be a proportionate way to address risk in view of potential discrimination and human rights arguments (see below).
 Employers considering a mandatory vaccination requirement would need to undertake a detailed risk assessment as to why this is required in addition to compliance with COVID-secure guidelines and consult with workplace representatives or trade unions and staff.